💧 How to Improve Water Quality in Your Home

 Hot water contains more contaminants than cold, increasing the risk of getting sick.

 Another thing to keep in mind is that you should insulate any exposed water pipes.

 This will reduce the risk of having your water exposed to extremely high temperatures, leading to human health issues later on.

-If you are unsure how much insulation would work best for your home, it is good to speak with an insulation professional.
+If you are unsure how much insulation would work best for your home, speaking with an insulation professional is good.